Parallels/packer-plugin-parallels/.web-docs/components/builder/ipsw/README.md

 - `cpus` (number) - The number of cpus to use for building the VM.
   Defaults to `1`.

-- `disk_size` (number) - The size, in megabytes, of the hard disk to create for the VM.
-By default, this is 40000 (about 40 GB).

-- `disk_type` (string) - The type for image file based virtual disk drives, defaults to `expand`.
-Valid options are `expand` (expanding disk) that the image file is small initially and grows in size as you add data to it, and `plain` (plain disk) that the image file has a fixed size from the moment it is created (i.e the space is allocated for the full drive).
-Plain disks perform faster than expanding disks. `skip_compaction` will be set to true automatically for plain disks.

-- `floppy_files` (array of strings) - A list of files to place onto a floppy disk that is attached when the VM is booted.
-This is most useful for unattended Windows installs, which look for an `Autounattend.xml` file on removable media.
-By default, no floppy will be attached.
-All files listed in this setting get placed into the root directory of the floppy and the floppy is attached as the first floppy device.
-Currently, no support exists for creating sub-directories on the floppy.
-Wildcard characters (\*, ?, and \[\]) are allowed.
-Directory names are also allowed, which will add all the files found in the directory to the floppy.

-- `floppy_dirs` (array of strings) - A list of directories to place onto the floppy disk recursively.
-This is similar to the `floppy_files` option except that the directory structure is preserved.
-This is useful for when your floppy disk includes drivers or if you just want to organize it's contents as a hierarchy.
-Wildcard characters (\*, ?, and \[\]) are allowed.

-- `floppy_label` (string) - The label to use for the floppy disk that is attached when the VM is booted.
-This is most useful for cloud-init, Kickstart or other early initialization tools, which can benefit from labelled floppy disks.
-  By default, the floppy label will be 'packer'.

-- `guest_os_type` (string) - The guest OS type being installed.
-By default this is "other", but you can get _dramatic_ performance improvements by setting this to the proper value.
-To view all available values for this run `prlctl create x --distribution list`.
-Setting the correct value hints to Parallels Desktop how to optimize the virtual hardware to work best with that operating system.

-- `hard_drive_interface` (string) - The type of controller that the hard drives are attached to, defaults to "sata".
-Valid options are "sata", "ide", and "scsi".

 - `host_interfaces` (array of strings) - A list of which interfaces on the host should be searched for a IP address.
 The first IP address found on one of these will be used as `{{ .HTTPIP }}` in the `boot_command`.
 Defaults to